 The performance cookies used on this website do not collect Personal Data:

-Other cookies can collect Personal Data (including information from cookies placed via our advertisements on third party sites):
+Other cookies can collect Personal Data (including information from cookies placed via our advertisements on third party websites):

 - If a user is a registered user.